 This procedure is the safest method available today.

-A second trimester abortion procedure generally takes a total of ten to twenty minutes.
+A second trimester abortion procedure generally takes a total of fifteen to forty minutes, depending on gestational age.

-You will receive oral medications of a prescription strength pain medication, an antacid and an antibiotic.
-You will also use a medication called Cytotec to soften the cervix, which will be used buccally as directed by the recovery room nurses.
-As well, you will receive an injection of pain medication, usually Stadol, and Phenergan (this injection is included in the cost of your abortion).
-This medication is not available to those patients with opiod addictions or on opiod antagonists such as, but not limited to, Suboxone.
+You will receive oral medications of a prescription strength pain medication and an antibiotic.
+You may also receive a medication called Cytotec (misoprostol) to soften the cervix, which will be used buccally or vaginally, as directed.
+As well, you will receive an injection of pain medication, usually Stadol and Phenergan (this injection is included in the cost of your abortion).
+This medication is not available to those patients with opiod addictions or on opiod agonists such as, but not limited to, Suboxone.

 You must have a driver in order to be seen for a second trimester abortion.

 During the abortion procedure, a female surgery assistant will assist you and the doctor.
 You may also request that a counselor accompany you during the procedure.

 Friends and family are not allowed in the exam suite, but may be kept informed of your progress.